Summer skincare isn't just about sun protection.

 5. Eye Cream:

-Instead of eye cream, I'm using Truly Organic Doll Face Face Cream right now.
+Instead of eye cream, I'm using Truly Doll Skin Face Cream right now.
 (I swear, this brand is one of my BEST discoveries this year!)
 Lately, I've been getting some irritation in my eye area, probably from some makeup I've been using, so I wanted to try a very basic cream that wouldn't cause any more issues.
 I find that I can't use a lot of eye creams because their ingredients lists are too complex, with too many potential irritants.

 Like the Glass Skin Serum, this cream has a very simple, natural ingredients list—in fact, the ingredients are almost the same.
-Doll Face, however, has a slightly thicker texture and a pink tint (maybe from the seaweed extract?).
+The Doll Skin Face Cream, however, has a slightly thicker texture and a pink tint (maybe from the seaweed extract?).
 It's perfect as an eye cream, and I also wouldn't hesitate to use it as a face cream, which I'll be doing once it gets colder.
 (I've already tested it all over my face, and it doesn't break me out.)
 Truly obsessed with this brand!

 I JUST received a PR sample of the new REN Clean Screen Mattifying Face Sunscreen SPF 30, so I'm going to be adding that to the rotation, too.
 It's not available yet here in Canada, but you can find it in the US and UK.
 You can learn more about all my sunscreen picks in this year's mineral sunscreen guide!